JarkkoPar/Utility_AI_GDExtension/tutorial/Tutorial_1.md

 ## Fiddling with the Curves

 Sometimes it can be tricky to find the correct Curves for the considerations.
+A relatively common problem with Utility systems is *oscillation*, where the chosen behaviour changes between a couple of options (you can see this happening occationally in the example 4).
 In such situations it is good to remember that the curve maximum value doesn't have to be 1.
 It can be anything.
 And maybe you should actually use the ConsiderationGroup and more than one Consideration for the thing you are trying to accomplish?
 At times you need to add some lag to your sensor values so that they change slower than the actual value.
-In some cases adding a cooldown to a Behaviour is an easy solution.
+In some cases adding a cooldown to a Behaviour is an easy solution to prevent it from being chosen for a while, or even adding a little score boost to the currently selected behaviour to make sure it keeps getting selected more easily for some minimum amount of time.

+## Utility is used in more things than just AI agents

+In a game there are many situations where you may want to know the utility of things other than the behaviour an AI agent should choose.
+A very common example is a movement or attack target tile in a tile-based game.
+The AI Agent and the behaviours do not work in this situation.
+That is why the **Node Query System** was added to Utility AI GDExtension.

+The Node Query System is a generalized solution for calculating the utility of any type of node in a scene.
+For most games the likely use is to find the best movement targets, the enemies to attack or friendlies to heal or buff, or to find the best cover point nearby.
+My aim was to make as generalized a system as possible for Godot, so that you can decide what you want to measure for its utility for your game.

 ## So...
 How does it work in practice?